-Conservation at the Zoo?
+Conservation in a zoo?
 In a major shift of emphasis, zoos are evolving from recreational facilities into conservation organizations.
-This transformation involves changes in almost every aspect of the Zoo, from how animals are housed to the types of programs offered.
+This transformation involves changes in almost every aspect of the Zoo, from how animals are cared for to the types of programs offered.

 In old zoos, animals were often housed alone in sterile cages for easy viewing.
 In modern zoos, animals are housed in normal social groups in natural settings – which is better for the animals and more educational for the public.
-Rather than capturing animals from the wild, most are bred at a zoo.
 Zoos now work to preserve animals and their habitats in their home countries.

 In support of our mission we are a vibrant conservation organization, with projects in our own backyard and beyond.